The Itinerant Evangelical Preachers of the American Frontier

 The 34-year-old Methodist preacher had brought his young family here from western New York State at the suggestion of a fellow Welsh minister.
 They had agreed that too few souls were left to save in the New York panhandle, a region roiled by evangelical Christian revivals.
 The Reverend Benjamin Chidlaw knew of several largely Welsh communities that thrived 20 miles outside Jackson, whose men worked blast furnaces that turned rich local veins of iron ore into pig iron, which the burgeoning railroads were already consuming in great quantities.
 Childlaw figured that these devout Calvinistic Methodists might profit from some ministering.
 That was all Joseph had needed to uproot his wife, Mary, two daughters, and Wes, to journey some 500 miles southwest.

 Joseph likely did not know that his destination lay in a veritable war zone.
 Only 50 miles separated Jackson from the Ohio River, which divided the free state of Ohio from slaveholding Kentucky.
 The lands bordering this “magic line”—as Harriet Tubman famously called it—rippled and bucked in disorder as southern bounty hunters pursued slaves escaping northward, often clashing with those who did not recognize human beings as chattel.
 In Ohio particularly, an outspoken breed of take-no-prisoners abolitionism had arisen, met with equally strident resistance from a merchant class desperate to preserve commerce with the cottonrich South.
-And a hundred and twenty miles west of Jackson, in Cincinnati, the harrowing story of a mother’s winter passage over the frozen Ohio to freedom, clutching her baby to her breast, would inspire Harriet Beecher Stowe to write the antislavery polemic which next to the Bible would become the most-read book of the 19th century and hasten the nation toward terrible civil war.“They had agreed that too few souls were left to save in the New York panhandle, a region roiled by evangelical Christian revivals.”
+And a hundred and twenty miles west of Jackson, in Cincinnati, the harrowing story of a mother’s winter passage over the frozen Ohio to freedom, clutching her baby to her breast, would inspire Harriet Beecher Stowe to write the antislavery polemic which next to the Bible would become the most-read book of the 19th century and hasten the nation toward terrible civil war.

 Joseph’s immersion in this fraught borderland would force him down an unanticipated path.
 Unlike the vast majority of evangelical Methodists, most of whom condoned slavery—either owning slaves themselves or trusting in the Peculiar Institution to fade in time—Joseph would find that his faith called upon him to reject human bondage outright.
 He would become a radical, one among only a handful of white abolitionists making up a fringe movement whose members Ralph Waldo Emerson dismissed as “angry bigots.”
 No one, certainly not the Sage of Concord, liked even the hint of getting their noses rubbed in the moral contradictions upon which the Founders had built the republic.
 Joseph’s newly awakened beliefs would bring violence to his family’s very door; his son would feel the repercussions of his father’s radicalized passions most keenly.
 A flare of violence would imprint itself on the boy for life, shaping—more than any other experience over seven decades—how he would bring himself to face this treacherous world.